 - If this change was not intended, these users do *not* have duplicate accounts (e.g. with a personal email), and there are no duplications being sent in the user file, please contact us to assist with the issue.

 How do I know if there are duplicate sensitive fields in my file?

 - When uploading to the Importer, you'll receive feedback from the analyzers indicating any duplicate sensitive field values found

 - Use a personal program (such as Excel or Numbers) to compare possible duplicate records

 How do I know if this sensitive field is associated to another account within Handshake?

 - These fields should be unique to each user at your school.

-- If these fields are not unique to the student, please contact your Account Manager immediately to go over alternatives for handling this situation
+- If these fields are not unique to the student, please contact your Handshake Relationship Manager immediately to go over alternatives for handling this situation

 - If sensitive field is associated ("already taken") to another account, this is generally due to the user having multiple Handshake accounts

 - e.g. User signed up with personal email address but associated their school username and auth_identifier to their account